AppDaemon/appdaemon/docs/APPGUIDE.rst

         module: other_globals
         global: true

-Once we have marked the global modules, the next step is to configure any apps that are dependant upon them.
+Once we have marked the global modules, the next step is to configure any apps that are dependent upon them.
 This is done by adding them to the standard  ``dependencies`` field to the App description, e.g.:

 .. code:: yaml